Amesbury, Massachusetts: Industrial Era

-In 1876, the town of Merrimac was set off from Amesbury.

 Newspapers in the 19th century included the Amesbury Daily News, Merrimac Journal, Morning Courier, Evening Courier, New England Chronicle, Transcript, and the Villager.
 Newspapers in the 20th century included the Amesbury Advocate, Amesbury News, Amesbury Times, and Leader.

 Twentieth century and beyond

 In 1996, the town changed its status to a city, and adopted the mayor and municipal council form of government, although it retained the title "Town of Amesbury", as voters "thought Amesbury was too small and quaint to be a city".
 Voters approved a charter amendment in November 2011 changing the city's official name to the "City of Amesbury" and removing references to the old "Town of Amesbury" name.
+The name change took effect in March 2012.
 The city's seal still bears the name "Town of Amesbury", although the City put forth a bill in 2013 to correct the seal with the new name.

 The community has several buildings that feature early architecture, particularly in the Federal and Victorian styles.
 The "Doughboy", a memorial sculpture by Leonard Craske, stands on the front lawn of the Amesbury Middle School.
 It was dedicated November 11, 1929.
 Craske is best known as sculptor for the "Fishermens' Memorial" in Gloucester.
 There is also a monument erected to Josiah Bartlett, the first signer of the Declaration of Independence, who was born in Amesbury.